PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:45:42
+Last updated: 2024-04-02 18:46:16
-Random Quote: The art of storytelling is reaching its end because the epic side of truth, wisdom, is dying out. - Walter Benjamin
+Random Quote: The person who makes a success of living is the one who see his goal steadily and aims for it unswervingly.
+That is dedication. - Cecil B. DeMille